marcm200/julia-polygon/README.md

 from the actual boundary and look more and more square-cut.

 `MINPOLLEN=n`<br>
-This dewscribes the minimum number of vertices a polygon must have to be deemed valid. Ìt is usually used for interior polygons (see below), but can play a role if the image has various islands of very small gray areas.
+This describes the minimum number of vertices a polygon must have to be deemed valid. Ìt is usually used for interior polygons (see below), but can play a role if the image has various islands of very small gray areas.
 In that case one must use a value of 1 to get all polygons, otherwise quality control will fail as then